Driving in the United States

 The Bureau of Motor Vehicles (BMV) has more information about getting and using a learner's permit.

 - The BMV often is very busy.
 Plan to spend 2-3 hours there.

-- The BMV has recommended the Nora Branch and the Virginia Avenue Branch as locations that are best equipped to handle the special needs of international student documents.
+- The BMV has recommended the Indy West Branch at 10 S. Mickley Ave, 46241, and the Madison Ave Branch at 1400 Madison Ave, 46241.
+These locations are best equipped to handle the special needs of international student and scholar documents.

 - Branch offices are closed on Sundays and Mondays.
 Some are also closed other days—check before you go.

 - The busiest times at the BMV are Tuesdays, the 15th day of the month, and the 30th day of the month.
 If possible, avoid going on these days.

 - You will need to provide the car used to take the road test.
 Be sure that the car is insured and that all of the lights function properly.

 - If you are accompanied by a spouse who also needs to obtain a driver’s license, be sure to arrange for your spouse’s name to be listed on your bank account or utility agreement so that you can obtain an appropriate document to facilitate your spouse’s license application.